spacemeshos/product/api.md

 2. Archive mode
 3. Stream

+The fully-qualified name for an endpoint, as used canonically in the API, is `facade.method-name`.

+## Support for large data sets

+Some data sets served by the API may group to hundreds of thousands, or millions, of rows.
+In order to support this amount of data, all API endpoints that return multiple rows of data return data in pages.
+Each call to one of these endpoints can optionally include a page size and page number.
+By default, the API will return the first page containing 50 elements.
+There is also a maximum page size, of ~1000 rows.

+## Archive nodes

+The vast majority of data exposed by the API are available from any fully synced full node.
+However, the API also includes a few endpoints (under the `archive` facade) that are only available on a special class of node called an "archive node."
+An archive node is identical to a full node, except that it stores _all intermediate state,_ i.e., the state at the end of every layer.
+This allows it to provide data such as the trace and state diff for all historical transactions.
+(This is a very large amount of data, and a non-archive full node would have to rerun all transactions from genesis to determine the historical state before an arbitrary historical transaction.)

+Another way to conceive of an archive node is that it's a full node with "state pruning" or "garbage collection" turned off.

+We *may* add an additional distinction whereby archive nodes store some of the same data as a full node but with additional indexes.

+These endpoints should only be consumed by blockchain explorers; as an example, see how Etherscan displays a [state diff](https://etherscan.io/tx/0xeb9c0156b5d40caf446170d422b25f159dd2efe9bc0a0c12aeee05b673309a6e#statechange).

+## Non-streaming vs. streaming endpoints

+For certain data sets, such as blocks, transactions, and account data, in addition to the non-streaming (paginated) endpoints, there are also streaming endpoints.
+These streams are designed to provide _new data only:_ they do not accept any parameters, and just stream new data in real-time as it becomes available.
+For instance, the `mesh-stream.account` endpoint streams all events that touch an account: transactions, balance updates, rewards, etc. Older data must be downloaded using the corresponding non-stream endpoints.

+Note that all stream endpoints are unidirectional (read-only), and run only via GRPC (no JSON/HTTP/websockets/etc.).

 ## Open questions

-## Facade Design Method
-- Sets of API methods are broken down into groups called "facades."
-Each facade is separately enabled in the node using a CLI flag.
-- Method naming convention: `facade.component.method-name`
-- We group methods into facades by
-  1. function
-  2. mode (read-only methods are grouped together; create-update-delete methods must be explicitly enabled separately)
-  3. type (ordinary, archive mode, stream)

-## Large data sets support
-- Every method which returns list of data supports pagination
-- Only return a default no. of items + return a field with the number of items returned and support calling it with an offset to retrieve additional items...
-NTH: User can specify how many results to retrieve up to a max of say 100 and if he's not specifying it a default is used. e.g. 50.
-Otherwise: always return up to 20 items (constant) at an offset

-## Design Ideas
-- Full nodes store historical data of up to n=200 layer or something like that but prune non-consensus data that's older than this.
-- For older data, e.g., intermediate states, you must ask an archive node.
-- An "archive node" is just a full node with pruning/garbage collection turned off.
-- We *may* add an additional distinction whereby archive nodes store some of the same data as a full node but with additional indexes.
-- Lots of the API design isssues are due to lack of decision on layer and epoch canonical state and rewards as part of consensus.
-We have to resolve this.
-- Stream: GRPC only - no json/http/websockets

-## Questions

-- Are receipts and events part of consensus?
-Can non-archive nodes prune them?
+- Do we want receipts and event logs?
+Are they part of consensus?
+Should non-archive nodes prune them?
 - What about layer and epoch hashes?
 - Is canonical state part of layer data? epoch data? (see [state root checkpointing](https://github.com/spacemeshos/research/issues/45))
-- If smart contract txs events and receipts are NOT part of canonical state - how can a node know that the data he's getting from other nodes is correct?